rocky-linux/documentation/docs/guides/proxies/tor_relay.md

 vi /etc/tor/torrc
 ```

 The default `torrc` file is pretty descriptive, but can get long if you just want a Tor relay.
-A minimum relay configuration can similar to this:
+A minimum relay configuration is similar to this:

 ```bash
 Nickname TorRelay